zzzprojects/learn-orm/tutorials/visual-studio-code/user-and-workspace-settings.md

 The modified settings are now indicated with a blue line similar to modified lines in the editor.
 The gear icon opens a context menu with options to reset the setting to its default value as well as copy setting as JSON.

 You can also search for and discover the settings you are looking for.
-When you search using the Search bar, it will not only show and highlight the settings matching your criteria but also filter out those which are not matching.
+When you search using the Search bar, it will show and highlight the settings matching your criteria and filter out those that are not matching.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio-code/images/settings-3.png">

 ## Settings File Location

-By default Visual Studio Code shows the Settings editor, but you can still edit the underlying `settings.json` file by using the **Open Settings (JSON)** command or by changing your default settings editor with the `workbench.settings.editor` setting.
+By default Visual Studio Code shows the Settings editor, but you can still edit the underlying `settings.json` file using the **Open Settings (JSON)** command or by changing your default settings editor with the `workbench.settings.editor` setting.

 Depending on your platform, the user settings file is located here: